apache/kyuubi/docs/extensions/server/events.rst

 - Put the jar package to ``$KYUUBI_HOME/jars`` directory to make it visible for the classpath of the kyuubi server.
 - Configure the following properties to ``$KYUUBI_HOME/conf/kyuubi-defaults.conf`` on each node where kyuubi server is installed.
-If you need use other event handler, it can be appended after the ``CUSTOM``
+If you need use other event handler, it can be appended after the ``CUSTOM``.

 .. code-block:: property
    :margin:

    kyuubi.backend.server.event.loggers=CUSTOM

-- Restart all the kyuubi server instances
+- Restart all the kyuubi server instances.